 - Program the Bat to defend itself against the Ghost by drawing a line, and program the Ghost to bounce back when it touches the line.

-- Note if the bat is dragged to the edge of the Stage, he stops drawing, and the mouse needs to be clicked again.
+- Note that on web, if the bat is dragged to the edge of the Stage, he stops drawing, and the mouse needs to be clicked again.

-- The Bat will still disappear if it touches the Ghost!
+- The Bat will still disappear and scream if it touches the Ghost!

 - Aside from the programming challenge, this game is fun but can be challenging to win!
-They need to trap one ghost at a time, while they avoid ghosts of all colors, so all three are destroyed in 30 seconds.
+They need to trap one ghost at a time, and avoid both ghosts, so both are destroyed in 30 seconds.

 - Students need to program the Bat, but the ghost and timer coding has already been done.

-- Students need to shrink the Actors they create to reasonable sizes or else they'll always touch during gameplay.
+- Students need to size the Actors they add correctly or else they'll always touch during gameplay.

-- In Step 5, some students may need help understanding from the sample game that their bird Actors should draw, and their other Actors should bounce off.
+- Some students may need help understanding from the sample game that their Actors should draw, and their other Actors should bounce off.
 They should code each appropriately.